 This project will seek to protect and preserve an important part of African Nova Scotian history and culture so that in the future it will be available to the public.
-Established in 1854 by the Reverend Richard Preston, the AUBA is currently comprised of many historically Black Baptist Churches in Nova Scotia, of which 19 exist today.
+Established in 1854 by the Reverend Richard Preston, the AUBA is currently comprised of 19 historically Black Baptist Churches in Nova Scotia.
 The AUBA has played a major role in the support and development of the Black community throughout Nova Scotia.
 For generations is has served as a focal point for education opportunities, a trailblazer for social change and remains a strong spiritual refuge for Blacks in Nova Scotia.

 The goal of this project is to capture, archive and digitize historical records of the AUBA and gather community artifacts associated with a long-standing part of African Nova Scotian history.
 The organized and gathered history will be then placed in a format that will be publicly accessible and forever etched in history.
 This project has been funded by the Office of African Nova Scotian Affairs.
 We are pleased to partner in this endeavor with the BCCNS, our provincially mandated museum and repository of Black history and culture.

 Since 1853 the AUBA has held 166 Annual Sessions.
 We seek assistance from our Church family and the general public in identifying records, photos or minute books to augment our current collection.
 We are hoping that those who served as past Moderators, Clerks or Executive Members of the AUBA might have records in their personal files they would like to share.